Jave01/WEBT-Exam/README.md

 # WEBT-Exam
-Final project for the WEBT module in the HSLU
+Final project for the WEBT module from the HSLU